benmcevoy/pico-synth/pico synth.md

 But the maths is the same. so good enough as a reference.

 - define a voice struct
-- waveforms
+DONE - waveforms
-- phase accumulation
+DONE - phase accumulation
 - trigger play new note
 - envelope control
 - filter